Skip to content

 A “Fiktionsbescheinigung ”, according to Section 81, Paragraph 3 Residence Act, is issued if you do not yet have a residence permit or your identity has not yet been verified.
 With a “Fiktionsbescheinigung ” according to Section 81, Paragraph 3 Residence Act, staying in the federal territory and travelling within Germany is permitted.
 However, re-entry after a stay abroad is not allowed.
 This “Fiktionsbescheinigung” often reads "gilt nicht für Auslandsreisen" to indicate that the holder is not allowed to travel abroad.

-If you believe that your “Fiktionsbescheinigung” was issued incorrectly and needs to be changed, please contact your local Immigration Office.
+If you believe that your “Fiktionsbescheinigung” was issued incorrectly and needs to be changed, you can contact your local Immigration Office.

 Important preparations before your trip